10 Best Paris Attractions and Activities For Your Bucket List

 5 Cathédrale Notre-Dame de Paris

-Gothic gargoyles and a stately sunburst greet you upon setting your eyes on the Notre Dame Cathedral.
+Gothic gargoyles (actually, chimeras, if truth be told) and a stately sunburst greet you upon setting your eyes on the Notre Dame Cathedral.
 The exterior by itself is enough to convince you that this is one important building.
-Enter the cathedral and you'll be even more drawn into Notre Dame's mystique as you're met with an impressive altar and an overcast glow in the congregation area from the high, stained-glass adorned ceiling.
+Enter the cathedral and you'll be even more drawn into Notre Dame's mystique as you're met with an impressive altar and a luminous glow in the congregation area from the high, stained-glass adorned ceiling and upper walls.
 Construction on Notre Dame Cathedral started in 1163 under the lead of bishop, Maurice de Sully.
 Over the years Notre Dame has gone through restorations that has kept it in good condition and it is still an operating church to this day, offering daily masses.
+On Christmas Eve, plan on arriving a few hours early for Midnight Mass!
 (01 42 34 56 10)

 This 13th-century royal chapel was built in 1242-48 by King Louis IX to house his religious relics brought back from the Holy Land.
 It is said that it once housed Christ's crown of thorns.
 Originally part of the royal palace complex on the Ile de la Cité, it is now incorporated into the administrative complex called La Conciergerie.
 That's part of the reason why you have to go through a security check by the gendarmerie upon entering.
 The stunning Gothic structure boasts two levels, including an upper section that's awash in light from gorgeous stained-glass windows, depicting scenes from the Old Testament and the Passion of Christ.The chapel is a perfect example of the Gothic architectural style called Rayonnant and its "jewel-box" structure, along with its acoustics within, are renowned worldwide.
 It has been a national historical monument since 1862.
 Not to be missed.
 METRO: Cité (01 53 40 60 80)